 may not inappropriately yell, run, or throw an object.
 You may not commit any act which places the health or safety of students or staff in jeopardy.
 You may not play fight or roughhouse.
 You may not make remarks about the personal diversity of any individual.
+This includes but not limited to a person's race, religion, national origin, age, gender, sexual orientation, gender identity, or disability in admission to, access to, employment in, or treatment in its programs and activities.
+The Masconomet Regional School District is committed to maintaining a school environment free of harassment based on race, color, religion, national origin, age, gender, gender identity, sexual orientation, or disability.
 You may not encourage fighting through words or actions.
 You may not use vulgar or foul language or make inappropriate gestures.
 You may not record or photograph another student or adult without their explicit consent.
 You may not engage in any physical, verbal or written activity of a sexual nature.